Hello and Welcome to Year 5

-Every week children take part in one PE lesson.
-Our PE sessions take place on a Thursday afternoon.
+Every week children take part in two PE lessons.
+Our PE sessions take place on a Thursday afternoon and Swimming is continuing on a Monday morning until 4th February.
 We strongly advise that all children bring both their indoor and outdoor PE kit on a Monday morning and take it home on a Friday for washing.

 We recommend that all children have a water bottle in school every day, so that they can keep hydrated throughout the day.
-We have a designated area in the classroom where we keep our water bottles and can fill them up at the water fountain in our shared area, at appropriate times.
+We have a designated area in the classroom where we keep our water bottles so we have easy access to them and can fill them up at the water fountain in our shared area, at appropriate times.
 You can purchase a school water bottle from the office or use an alternative bottle.
 It would be really useful if you can make sure that your child's full name is on the bottle, in case we have more than one of the same bottle.